-I am Preceptor in Science and Cooking at the Harvard John A. Paulson School of Engineering and Applied Sciences.
+I am Senior Preceptor in Chemical Engineering and Applied Materials at the Harvard John A. Paulson School of Engineering and Applied Sciences.
 I co-teach and manage the General Education course Science and Cooking: From Haute Cuisine to Soft Matter Science (SPU 27), which explores how everyday cooking and haute cuisine can illuminate basic principles in chemistry and physics.
 The course includes lectures by visiting top chefs from around the world, and the related public lecture series features these same lectures to the general public.

 I am lead course developer and co-instructor of Science & CookingX, an online version of the college course and one of the largest courses on Edx.
 Based on the course materials in this class, I also teach an online and a hybrid course at the Harvard Extension School.